jm130/dmogdocs/docs/source/utilities/hwVSCode.rst

     To cancel job early: scancel 190340

-Once you have run the tool, you can connect to DMOG using VS Code as normal.
+Once you have run the tool, you can connect to DMOG using VS Code by clicking Remote Explorer on the left, then clicking the arrow next to hpc-job on the list of remotes.